TnTech-ECE/S25_Team2_MyCapstoneProject/conceptual_design.md

 * The battery pack shall send an analog voltage signal to the Battery Management System for monitoring.

 * The battery pack shall receive DC power from the charging circuit during charging.
+* Requirements by SAE
+     - design of the battery shall be documented in the Structural Equivalency Spreadsheet (SES)  F.10.1.2 [2]

+     - the battery pack shall attach to the vehicle.
+[2]

+     - liquid coolant shall not touch the cells of the accumulator T.5.4.3 [2]

+     - the hot (ungrounded) terminal shall be insulated T.9.2.3 [2]

+     - the battery pack shall be made out of sturdy, NON-Flammable material T.9.2.5 [2]

+     - the battery pack shall have documentation proving it meets the rules requirements.
+T.9.2.6 [2]

+     - the maximum power shall not exceed 80 kW EV 3.3.1 [2]

+     - maximum voltage between any two points shall not exceed 600 V DC.
+EV 3.3.2 [2]

+     - the battery pack shall be connected to a motor controller, no direct connections between the battery and motor is allowed.
+EV 4.2 [2]

+     - the battery pack shall be removable from the vehicle while still being rules compliant.
+EV.4.3.2 [2]

+     - the battery pack shall be closed at all times without the need to install additional protective covers.
+EV.4.3.3 [2]
+     - the container may contain holes, but only the wiring harness, ventilation, fasteners, and coolant fluid may pass through those holes.
+EV.4.3.4 a [2]

+     - each segment of the accumulator may have: [2]

+     - a maximum voltage of 120 V DC.
+[2]

+     - energy of 6MJ maximum –figured by multiplying the maximum stack voltage with the nominal capacity of the cells used.
+       [2]

+     - a mass of 12 kg maximum.
+[2]

+     - the poles shall be insulated from the inner wall of the container with an insulating material rated for the maximum voltage of the tractive system voltage.
+EV.5.2.2 a [2]

+     - any penetrations of the container shall have protection against puncturing the insulating barrier.
+EV.5.2.2 c [2]

+     - the outer container shall be connected to ground through a low resistance.
+EV.5.2.2 b [2]

+     - each accumulator segment shall be electrically isolated from each other and on top of the segments to prevent arcing.
+EV.5.2.3 [2]

+    1. Each Accumulator Container shall be labeled with the EV.4.3.8:

+       - School Name and Vehicle Number

+       - Symbol specified in ISO 7010-W012 (triangle with black lightning bolt on yellow background) with:

+       - Triangle side length of 100 mm minimum

+       - Visibility from all angles, including when the lid is removed

+       - Text “Always Energized”

+       - Text “High Voltage” if the voltage meets T.9.1.1(Any voltage more than 60 V DC or 25 V AC RMS) [2]

+       - All wires in the accumulator shall be rated for the maximum voltage in the tractive system.
+EV.5.2.5 [2]

+   1. Maintenance Plugs shall EV.5.3.2:  [2]

+       - Require the physical removal or separation of a component.
+Contactors or switches are not acceptable Maintenance Plugs [2]

+       - Have access after opening the Accumulator Container and not necessary to move or remove any other components.
+[2]

+       - Not be physically possible to make electrical connection in any configuration other than the design intended configuration.
+[2]

+       - Not require tools to install or remove.
+[2]

+       - Include a positive locking feature which prevents the plug from unintentionally becoming loose.
+[2]

+       - Be nonconductive on surfaces that do not provide any electrical connection [2]

+   1. When the Accumulator Containers are opened or Segments are removed, the Accumulator Segments shall be separated by using the Maintenance Plugs.
+EV.5.3.3 [2]

+  1. Isolation Relays - IR EV.5.4.1
+      - All Accumulator Containers shall contain minimum one fuse (EV.6.6) and two or more Isolation Relays (IR) EV.5.4 [2]

+      - The Isolation Relays shall: a.
+Be a Normally Open type b.
+Open the two poles of the Accumulator EV.5.4.2 [2]

+      - When the IRs are open, High Voltage T.9.1.1 shall not be external of the Accumulator Container EV.5.4.3[2]

+      - The Isolation Relays and any fuses shall be separated from the rest of the Accumulator with an electrically insulated and Nonflammable Material (F.1.18).
+EV.5.4.4 [2]

+      - A capacitor may be used to hold the IRs closed for up to 250 ms after the Shutdown Circuit Opens EV.5.4.5 [2]

+  1. Manual Service Disconnect - MSD A Manual Service Disconnect (MSD) shall be included to quickly disconnect one or the two poles of the Accumulator EV.11.3.2  EV.5.5 [2]

+      - The Energy Meter shall not be used as the Manual Service Disconnect (MSD) EV.5.5.2 [2]

+      - An Interlock EV.7.8 shall Open the Shutdown Circuit EV.7.2.2 when the MSD is removed EV.5.5.3 [2]

+      - A dummy connector or similar may be used to restore isolation to meet EV.6.1.
+EV.5.5.4[2]

 <ins> Battery Management System </ins>